jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Show an agreement window before users can connect.
 The text of the agreement to be shown should be supplied as the `--welcomemessage` (see below).

 ##### `-w or --welcomemessage`
-Welcome message on connect.
+A "welcome message" to display in the Client chat window on connect.
 Can be given as a string or filename, and can contain HTML.

 ##### `--serverpublicip`
 The public IP address of the Server if connecting to a Directory behind the same NAT.
 See [the Directories guide](Directories) for further information.